DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-05-07-Defensive-programming-with-consistent-objects.md

 1. Promoting Constructor into Builder

-    Based on the above example, we can find that to remove exception handling mechanism when we call the Constructor of ExamApplication, we need to define Alright() method to validate all its fields.
+    Based on the above example, we can find that to remove exception handling mechanism when we call the Constructor of ExamApplication, we need to define **alright()** method to validate all its fields.

     ```java
     if (alright(professor, subject, student)) {